PaulFrankling/PaulFrankling-online-cv/README.md

 This website may also interest anyone looking to create a CV or Online CV and look for ideas.
 Friends and Family may also like to view my project.

-## User Experience:
+## UX:

   * ### User Stories

     * #### First Time Visitor Goals
-  1. As a First Time Visitor, I want to understand the purpose of the webpage and learn more about the person through their Online CV.
+      * As a First Time Visitor, I want to understand the purpose of the webpage and learn more about the person through their Online CV.
-  1. As a First Time Visitor, I want to navigate easily around the website to find content.
+      * As a First Time Visitor, I want to navigate easily around the website to find content.
-  1. As a First Time Visitor, I want to locate social media links to further legitamise the profile and allow the employer to see the client in a different capacity.
+      * As a First Time Visitor, I want to locate social media links to further legitamise the profile and allow the employer to see the client in a different capacity.

     * #### Returning Visitor Goals
-  1. As a Returning Visitor, I would like to contact the person with any queries or propositions.
+      * As a Returning Visitor, I would like to contact the person with any queries or propositions.
-  1. As a Returning Visitor, I would like to be able to view and/or download the persons CV that is available on the website.
+      * As a Returning Visitor, I would like to be able to view and/or download the persons CV that is available on the website.

     * #### Frequent User Goals
-  1. As a Frequent User, I would like to be able to connect with the person on their social media accounts.
+      * As a Frequent User, I would like to be able to connect with the person on their social media accounts.
-  1. As a Frequent User, I would like to see of any updates to their CV or website.
+      * As a Frequent User, I would like to see of any updates to their CV or website.

 ## Design: